DisCoTec/discotec.github.io/2019/registration.md

 You can register for attending the conference at [this registration site](https://www.conferencemanager.dk/discotec2019).

-Note: all registration fees below include 25% of VAT.
+NOTE: all registration fees below include 25% of VAT.

 | | Early - until May 15 | Regular - until May 31 | Late - after May 31 (*) |
 | - | -: | -: | -: |